iSYSTEMLabs/vscode-hexeditor/README.md

+A fork of vscode.hexEditor extension with improvements that make the extension more fitting as a debug memory viewer.
+Compatible with any debugger that implements the Debug Adapter Protocol and implements the readMemory request.

+### Changes:

+- Can no longer be used to open files
+- To open debug memory for currently active debug session, use the ```Open debug memory``` command
+- Added command to go to any variable in the variables view that has a memory reference
+- Memory now refreshes on any debug operatons that may cause a change (step, pause, setVariable)

+### Fixes:

+- If part of memory was unreadable, will now show that part as 00 instead of showing whole page as blank
+- Fixed large jumps using goToOffset not working

+### Known issues:

+- Memory that has been changed through the memory viewer will no longer be updated on debug operations.
+Use the ```Refresh memory view``` command to make it update again.

+## Original readme:

 A custom editor extension for Visual Studio Code which provides a hex editor for viewing and manipulating files in their raw hexadecimal representation.

 ## Features